 Ina knows.
 It seems like Ina Garten knows just about everything she needs to know.
+These Apple Pie Bars are proof positive.

 You never look at an Ina Garten recipe and doubt her.
 Something about her easy temperament, effortless entertaining, innumerable mentions of her husband Jeffrey, and how she’ll use four sticks of butter for one recipe at the drop of a hat… you just never doubt her.